 Arizona Crime Victim Rights Law Group

-Helping crime victims navigate all facets of the criminal justice system at no cost to them.
+Helping crime victims navigate through the criminal justice system at no cost to them.

 OUR MISSION

-Our mission is to help crime victims navigate all facets of the criminal justice system at both state and federal levels appearing as attorney of record to exercise victims’ constitutional and statutory protected rights.
-We seek enforcement of victim rights throughout the prosecution process and after conviction. .
+Our mission is to help crime victims navigate through all facets of the criminal justice system to exercise constitutional and statutory protected rights.
+We seek enforcement of victim rights as counsel of record throughout the prosecution process and after conviction.
 Our goal is to provide victims with an understanding of their rights in a respectful and dignified manner.

 We are a non-profit organization that provides legal services to crime victims at no cost to them throughout the criminal justice system.
-We appear as counsel of record and exercise a victim’s legal rights in pre-trial court proceedings, throughout trial, sentencing, restitution, probation, release, and parole.
+We appear as counsel of record on behalf of crime victims in pre-trial court proceedings, throughout trial, sentencing, restitution, probation, release, and parole.
 We act as a single point of contact as the attorney of record for the victim among:

 Prosecutors

-Victim services
+Victim services agencies

 Department of Corrections